BrowserStackCE/browserstack-examples-nightwatchjs/README.md

 ### Run the entire test suite in parallel on a single BrowserStack browser

 In this section, we will run the tests in parallel on a single browser on Browserstack.
-Refer to `single` object in `caps.json` file to change test capabilities for this configuration.

 -   How to run the test?